20 IRA Mistakes to Avoid

 From contributions to conversions to distributions, don't fall into these traps.

-For a vehicle with an annual contribution limit of just $6,000 ($7,000 for those over 50), investors sure have a lot riding on IRAs.
-Assets across all IRA accounts topped $13 trillion in 2021, according to data from the Investment Company Institute.
+For a vehicle with an annual contribution limit of just $5,500 ($6,500 for those over 50), investors sure have a lot riding on IRAs.
+Assets across all IRA accounts topped $7.4 trillion dollars in 2014, making the vehicle the top receptacle for retirement assets in the U.S., according to data from the Investment Company Institute.
 In addition to direct annual contributions, much of the money in IRAs is there because it has been rolled over from company retirement plans of former employers.

 Opening an IRA is a pretty straightforward matter: Pick a brokerage or mutual fund company, fill out some forms, and fund the account.
 Yet, there are plenty of ways investors can stub their toes along the way.
-They can make the wrong types of IRA contributions--Roth or traditional--or select suboptimal of investments to put inside the tax-sheltered wrapper.
-And don't forget about the tax code, which delineates the ins and outs of withdrawals, required minimum distributions, conversions, and rollovers.
+They can make the wrong types of IRA contributions--Roth or traditional--or select the wrong types of investments to put inside the tax-sheltered wrapper.
+And don't forget about the tax code, which delineates the ins and outs of withdrawals, required minimum distributions, conversions, rollovers, and recharacterizations.
 Rules as byzantine as these provide investors with plenty of opportunities to make poor decisions that can end up costing them money.

 Here are 20 mistakes that investors can make with IRAs, as well as some tips on how to avoid them.

-Investors have until their tax-filing deadline--April 18 for 2022--to make an IRA contribution if they want it to count for the year prior.
+Investors have until their tax-filing deadline--April 18 in 2016--to make an IRA contribution if they want it to count for the year prior.
 Perhaps not surprisingly, many investors take it down to the wire, according to a study from Vanguard, squeaking in their contributions right before the deadline rather than investing when they're first eligible (Jan.
 1 of the year before).
 Those last-minute IRA contributions have less time to compound--even if it's only 15 months at a time--and that can add up to some serious money over time.
-The year 2021 was a great example; investors who waited until early 2022 to make their contributions for the 2021 tax year would have missed out on a 26% return for U.S. stocks last year.
 Investors who don't have the full contribution amount at the start of the year are better off initiating an auto-investment plan with their IRAs, investing fixed installments per month until they hit the limit.

 Deciding whether to contribute to a Roth or traditional IRA depends on your tax bracket today versus where it will be in retirement.
 If you have no idea, it's reasonable to split the difference: Invest half of your contribution in a traditional IRA (deductible now, taxable in retirement) and steer the other half to a Roth (aftertax dollars in, tax-free on the way out).

-The backdoor Roth IRA should be a tax-free or nearly tax-free maneuver in many instances.
-After all, the investor has contributed money that has already been taxed, and if the money is converted shortly after contribution, those assets won't have generated much in the way of gains, either.
-For investors with substantial traditional IRA assets that have never been taxed, however, the maneuver may, in fact, be partially--even mostly--taxable, thanks to something called "the pro rata rule."
+The backdoor Roth IRA should be a tax-free maneuver in many instances.
+After all, the investor has contributed money that has already been taxed, and if the conversion is executed promptly (and the money is left in cash until it is), those assets won't have generated any investment earnings, either.
+For investors with substantial traditional IRA assets that have never been taxed, however, the maneuver may, in fact, be partially--even mostly--taxable, as outlined here.

-Many Americans are working longer than they used to.
-In recognition of that fact, the Secure Act removed the age limits on contributions to traditional IRAs, and Roth IRA contributions were already allowable for people of any age.
-The key requirement is that the contributor or his/her spouse have enough earned income (from working, not from Social Security or their portfolios) to cover the amount of their contribution.
+True, investors can't make Traditional IRA contributions post-age 70 1/2.
+They can, however, make Roth contributions, assuming they or their spouse have enough earned income (from working, not from Social Security or their portfolios) to cover the amount of their contribution.
 Making Roth IRA contributions later in life can be particularly attractive for investors who don't expect to need the money in their own retirements but instead plan to pass it on to their heirs, who in turn will be able to take tax-free withdrawals.
-After all, Roth IRAs don't impose required minimum distributions.
-Traditional IRA contributions will tend to be less attractive for older adults because they do have RMDs.
+(Roth IRAs aren't currently subject to required minimum distributions, though President Obama's recent budget proposal included a provision that would impose RMDs on Roth IRA holders.)

 Many investors begin saving in their 401(k)s and start to amass sizable sums there before they turn to an IRA.
-Thus, it might be tempting to think of the IRA as "mad money," suitable for investing in niche investments such an exchange-traded fund that is set up to capitalize on electric vehicles or cryptocurrency.
+Thus, it might be tempting to think of the IRA as "mad money," suitable for investing in niche investments such an ETF that is set up to capitalize on falling energy prices or Brazilian inflation-protected securities.
 Don't fall into that trap.
 While an IRA can indeed be a good way to capture asset classes that aren't offered in a company retirement plan, ongoing contributions to the account, plus investment appreciation, mean that an IRA can grow into a nice chunk of change over time.
 Thus, it makes sense to populate it with core investment types from the start, such as diversified stock, bond, and balanced funds, rather than dabbling in narrow investment types that don't add up to a cohesive whole.
-A good-quality target-date fund can be an excellent hands-off option for IRA assets.

 In addition to avoiding niche investments for an IRA, it also makes sense to avoid any investment type that offers tax-sheltering features itself.
 That's because you're usually paying some kind of a toll for those tax-saving features, but you don't need them because the money is inside of an IRA.
 Municipal bonds are the perfect example of what not to put in an IRA; their yields are usually lower than taxable bonds' because that income isn't subject to federal--and in some cases, state--income taxes.
 Master limited partnerships are also generally a good fit for a taxable account, not inside of an IRA.

-Because an IRA gives you some form of a tax break, depending on whether you choose a traditional or Roth IRA, it's valuable to make sure you're taking full advantage of it.
-Higher-yielding securities such as high-yield bonds and REITs, the income from which is taxed at investors' ordinary income tax rates, are a perfect fit for a traditional IRA, in that those tax-deferred distributions take good advantage of what a traditional IRA has to offer.
-Meanwhile, stocks, which have the best long-run appreciation potential, are a good fit for a Roth IRA, which offers tax-free withdrawals.
+Because an IRA gives you some form of a tax break, depending on whether you choose a Traditional or Roth IRA, it's valuable to make sure you're taking full advantage of it.
+Higher-yielding securities such as high-yield bonds and REITs, the income from which is taxed at investors' ordinary income tax rates, are a perfect fit for a Traditional IRA, in that those tax-deferred distributions take good advantage of what a Traditional IRA has to offer.
+Meanwhile, stocks, which have the best long-run appreciation potential, are a good fit for a Roth IRA , which offers tax-free withdrawals.
+This article details the basics of "asset location."

 A rollover from a 401(k) to an IRA--or from one IRA to another--isn't complicated, and it should be a tax-free event.
-However, it's possible to trigger a tax bill and an early withdrawal penalty if you take money out of the 401(k) with the intent to do a rollover, and the money doesn't make it into the new IRA within 60 days.
+However, it's possible to trigger a tax bill and an early withdrawal penalty if you take money out of the 401(k), with the intent to do a rollover, and the money doesn't make it into the new IRA within 60 days.
+This article discusses how to ensure that rollovers are simple and tax-free.

-Required minimum distributions from traditional IRAs, which now start post-age 72, are the bane of many affluent retirees' existences, triggering tax bills they'd rather not pay.
-But such investors can, at a minimum, take advantage of RMD season to get their portfolios back in line, selling highly appreciated shares to meet the RMDs and reducing their portfolios' risk levels at the same time.
+Required minimum distributions from Traditional IRAs, which start post-age 70 1/2, are the bane of many affluent retirees' existences, triggering tax bills they'd rather not pay.
+But such investors can, at a minimum, take advantage of RMD season to get their portfolios back into line, selling highly appreciated shares to meet the RMDs and reducing their portfolios' risk levels at the same time.
+This article discusses how to use RMDs to upgrade your portfolio.

 In a related vein, retired investors might worry that those distributions will take them over their planned spending rate from their portfolios.
 (Required minimum distributions start well below 4% but escalate well above 6% for investors who are in their 80s.)
 The workaround?
-Reinvest in a Roth IRA if you have earned income or--more likely--in tax-efficient assets inside of a taxable account.
+Invest in a Roth IRA if you have earned income or--more likely--in tax-efficient assets inside of a taxable account.
+This video provides tips on how to invest RMDs you don't need.

 RMD-subject investors also miss an opportunity if they make deductible charitable contributions rather than directing their RMDs (or a portion of them) directly to charity.
-That's because a qualified charitable distribution--telling your financial provider to send a portion of your RMD, up to $100,000, to the charity of your choice--reduces adjusted gross income, and that tends to have a more beneficial tax effect than taking the deduction.
-Note that there's a bit of a disconnect between the RMD and QCD ages.
-Qualified charitable distributions are available to people who are 70 1/2 or older, whereas RMDs don't start until age 72.
+That's because a qualified charitable distribution (QCD)--telling your financial provider to send a portion of your RMD to the charity of your choice--reduces adjusted gross income, and that tends to have a more beneficial tax effect than taking the deduction.
+Congress had been in the habit of waiting until the end of each year to renew the provision allowing for QCDs, but in late 2015 it made QCDs permanently allowable.

-Beneficiary designations supersede expensive, carefully drawn-up estate plans, but many investors scratch them out with barely a thought or make them once but don't revisit them ever again.
-Be sure to keep your beneficiary designations up to date and be aware of the new(ish) rules related to RMDs for IRAs inherited by nonspouse beneficiaries.
+Beneficiary designations supersede expensive, carefully drawn-up estate plans, but many investors scratch them out with barely a thought, or make them once but don't revisit them ever again.
+IRA expert Ed Slott discusses considerations to bear in mind when deciding who should inherit your IRA in this video.

 Inheriting an IRA can be a wonderful thing, but it's not as simple as it sounds.
-The inheritor will have different options for what to do with the assets depending on his or her relationship to the deceased and can inadvertently trigger a big tax bill by tapping the IRA assets without exploring all of the options.
-If you inherit IRA assets, get some advice from a financial or tax advisor before taking action.
+The inheritor will have different options for what to do with the assets depending on his or relationship to the deceased, and can inadvertently trigger a big tax bill by tapping the IRA assets without exploring all of the options.
+This video includes tips for inherited IRAs, as does this article.